owncloud/web/docs/extension-system/extension-types/search.md

 ## Search extensions

 One possible extension type is search.
 Registered search extensions are available when using the search field in the topbar.
+A search extension can consist of a
+`list` and a `preview` search.
+The result of a `preview` search is shown below the search input field while the `list` search result is

 ### Configuration